-Language Requirements: Students must complete two years of study in a Southeast Asian language (or demonstrate equivalent proficiency by examination).
-Students must fulfill the M.A. language requirements with a Southeast Asian language or by study of a relevant colonial/imperial language, if approved by the Southeast Asian program faculty.
+Language Requirements: Students must complete two years of study (or demonstrate equivalent proficiency by examination) in a Southeast Asian language or, with the approval of the Southeast Asian program faculty, in a relevant colonial/imperial language.

 Course requirements: Students in U.S. History must take: